 Mary-Claire Ward Geoscience Award

-This year’s recipient of the Mary-Claire Ward Geoscience Award is Holly Steenkamp of Laval University.
+This year’s recipient of the Mary-Claire Ward Geoscience Award is Eric Thiessen of Simon Fraser University.

 The award, comprising $5,000 and a certificate, is given annually and honours the memory of Mary-Claire Ward who died in 2004.
 At the time of her death Mrs. Ward was the chair of the PDAC’s geoscience committee, chairman of Watts Griffis McOuat Ltd., and a past president of the Geological Association of Canada.
 She was a passionate advocate for the geosciences in Canada.